Lartsch/FediAct/README.md

 # FediAct (v0.9.8)
-A Chrome/Firefox extension that simplifies follow and post interactions on Mastodon instances other than your own.
+A Chrome/Firefox extension that simplifies follow and post interactions on Mastodon servers other than your own.

 **Features**:
 - Supports Mastodon v3 + v4 (some features v4 only)
-- Follow, boost, bookmark, reply, fav, vote polls and mute/block on external instances while only being logged in to your home instance
+- Follow, boost, bookmark, reply, fav, vote polls and mute/block on external servers while only being logged in to your home server
-- Show following status and toot status (boosted, faved, bookmarked) on external instances
+- Show following status and toot status (boosted, faved, bookmarked) on external servers
-- Single click to execute action only, double click to redirect to content on home instance
+- Single click to execute action only, double click to redirect to content on home server
-- Reply button on external instances always redirects to home instance and enters reply-mode
+- Reply button on external servers always redirects to home instance and enters reply-mode
-- Hide muted content on external instances if enabled
+- Hide muted content on external servers if enabled
 - Customizable

 **Supported browsers**: